 A Testimony of Victory

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Isaiah with Chapter 39.
-In our text today we see Hezekiah's life come to and end.
-His life was a testimony of a life that is dedicated to God will make a difference as Judah turned from their idol worship due to His dedication to the Lord.
-In making application we see that a life dedicated to God will make a difference to others we have contact with, today there are many lives you touch and if you dedicate your life to the Lord you too will have a life of influence.
+Today, we continue in the Book of Isaiah with Chapter 39.
+In our text today, we see Hezekiah's life come to an end.
+His life was a testimony of a life dedicated to God that would make a difference as Judah turned from their idol worship due to His dedication to the Lord.
+In making an application, we see that a life dedicated to God will make a difference to others we have contact with.
+Today, you touch many lives, and if you dedicate your life to the Lord, you, too, will have a life of influence.
 How about you?
 Will your life have the testimony of Hezekiah?
-Let us learn from our text today, the words of Isaiah, and a realize that a life dedicated to the Lord will influence others and you too will have the testimony of Victory like that of Hezekiah.
+Let us learn from our text today, the words of Isaiah, and realize that a life dedicated to the Lord will influence others, and you, too, will have the testimony of Victory like that of Hezekiah.

 .